Hywan/mnt.io/content/articles/2026-03-07-switching-higher-order-stream-to-first-order-stream/index.md

 Huh.
 The first and second inner streams are ignored.
 Like if the outer stream was polled repeatedly until being pending.

-Note, it matches the documentation when it says:
+Note, it matches the code _and_ the documentation when it says:

 > This combinator always keeps the most recently yielded inner stream, and
 > yields items from it